Just Us Two TravelEuropean City Breaks & Faraway Destinations

 TAKING A WELL-DESERVED BREAK

-This two-week holiday was more of a relaxing break for us after having a busy couple of years.
+This two-week holiday was more of a relaxing break for us after having a very busy couple of years.
+We stayed at the Iberostar Daiquiri, now the Origin Daiquiri.

 Besides lazing around by the pool and relaxing on the beach, we did get up to a few other things.
 All the excursions we went on were organised through our Thomas Cook representative and priced at the CUC (Cuban Convertible Peso).
 The CUC is a currency used by tourists; the CUP is the currency used by the locals.